influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withServiceAccountName(serviceAccountName)
 ```

-ServiceAccountName is the name of the ServiceAccount to use to run the Prometheus Pods.
+"ServiceAccountName is the name of the ServiceAccount to use to run the Prometheus Pods."

 ### fn spec.withSha